-In their papers, students should combine their own thoughtful analysis with ideas and information found in a minimum of two sources other than the textbook.
+Students are expected to prepare three double-spaced, six- to eight-pages long papers on specific problems related to the concepts discussed in this class.
+Students are expected to prepare two papers, five-to six-pages long, on specific problems related to the concepts discussed in this class.
+Student are expected to combine their own thoughtful analysis with ideas and information found in minimum three sources.
 Therefore, as in any scholarly writing, students should not merely copy information from another author, but use evidence to support the contentions they have drawn from their findings and critically analyze related literature - this paper has to be an analytical paper, not a summary of readings.
 This paper must meet APA requirements of format and style.
 Students must cite the sources of all ideas, facts, and information used that are not their own, even if they have put the information into their own words.
 Failure to do so is plagiarism, even if the oversight is unintentional.